This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Start cooking the potatoes in cold water, as opposed to adding them to boiling water.
 This will help them cook evenly.

 - Salt the boiling water.
 It is important to salt the water generously because it is the only chance you have to season the potatoes themselves.
-If you add salt to cooked potatoes, it will simply sit on the surface.
+If you add salt to already cooked potatoes, it will simply sit on the surface.

 Serving Suggestions